SpaceMonkey-MH/Unnamed_Project/Notes.md

 	on ground), nothing happens.
 I'm not sure whether it makes sense or not.
 Apparently the reason is that they are too fast.
 I don't think I wanna fix that, seems a lot of work for low reward to me.
 I wouldn't even know how to do it.

+## - __2024/07/29:__
+	I have an issue with the input events for the weapons.
+They need to be unhandled for them not to happen when clicking on the UI, but this doesn't work with the machine gun.